garhoy/OPEN---DANCE/README.md

 # OPEN-DANCE
 Autors: DTSKT and garhoy

-This proyect is made in pyhton, using OpenCV and MediaPipe librarys.

-It is about a video game called OPEN DANCE, the objective is to get the maximum score you can by matching your joints with the stickman drawed with the mediapipe library.
-You can also select the difficulty of the matching and the time you get to complete each pose.
+This project, developed in Python, leverages the OpenCV and MediaPipe libraries to create a video game named OPEN DANCE.
+In this game, players aim to achieve the highest possible score by aligning their body joints with the silhouette of a stickman generated through the MediaPipe library.
+The game offers adjustable difficulty levels for the pose-matching challenge and allows players to set a time limit for completing each pose, enhancing both the fun and challenge of the game.